OkyereI/project_finale/README .md

 Your django it's live now open your browser and type 127.0.0.1:8000

-Because i use mysql for the database you can change the database name,host,port,password and username in the settings.py
+This prject uses the default database of django